Spirals, Tic-Tac-Toe Partition, and Deep Diagonal Maps

 \section{The Precompactness of \texorpdfstring{$T_3$}{T(3)} Orbits}

-In this section, we will establish four algebraic invariants of $T_3$.
-We will then use it to prove Theorem \ref{thm:spiral precompact}.
-Having Theorem \ref{thm:tic-tac-toe and 3-spirals} in hand, we may fully work with the coordinate partitions $S_n(I,J)$ and $S_n(K,J)$.
-Our strategy is to establish a coordinate formula, find invariant quantities, and use it to bound the orbit inside a compact set.
+In this section, we establish four algebraic invariants of $T_3$.
+We then use them to prove Theorem \ref{thm:3-spiral precompact}.
+Having Theorem \ref{thm:tic-tac-toe and 3-spirals} in hand, we may fully work with $S_n(J,I)$ and $S_n(K,J)$.
+Our strategy is to use the algebraic invariants to show that the corner invariants are uniformly bounded.